 It's a lot more comfortable where platelets are stored, agitating at room temperature to guard against clotting.
 Platelets have a five-day shelf life.
 For red cells, it's 42.
 Frozen plasma can be stored for up to a year.

 In another room, techs receive the test results from Arizona.
 If someone's blood tests positive for an infectious disease, it's discarded.
 Blood deemed safe is labeled with a re-confirmed blood type.
-You may know yours, you may not, but it's one of these: A, B, AB or O. It all depends on antigens, or substances in your body that can fight disease, classified as A and B.
+You may know yours, you may not, but it's one of these: A, B, AB or O. It all depends on red cell antigens, substances in your body that determine your blood type, classified as A and B.

 Some people have one type on their blood cells, some have both, and some neither.
-That's type O. If antigens are also in your plasma, you're RH positive, if not, RH negative.
+That's type O. Other antigens in your blood cells indicate if you're RH positive.
+If not, you're RH negative.
 Get the wrong type, and the antigens can attack your body.
-Since type O negative has none on the cells or in the plasma, these donors are considered universal.
+Since type O negative has none on the cells, these donors are considered universal.

 "That person can give blood to anybody.
 If you're A, you're B, you're AB, you can still receive blood from somebody who's O," says Dr. Sujit Sheth, director of pediatric hematology/Oncology at New York Presbyterian/Weill Cornell.